HOME Line

 • Pass legislation putting the Minnesota constitutional amendment for housing on the ballot, dedicating predictable housing investments for homes Minnesotans can afford.
 (SF2621/HF3279) Pass legislation putting the Minnesota constitutional amendment for housing on the ballot to raise and dedicate funds to remove barriers to homeownership, make rental housing safe and affordable, and protect our vulnerable households and communities from displacement and homelessness.

-• Absolve renters in tax-exempt affordable housing from property tax liability.
+• Absolve renters in tax-exempt affordable housing from property tax liability (legislation not yet introduced).
 The Alliance Housing court decision created the unintended consequence that renters living in affordable housing that obtains tax-exempt status can be held liable for property taxes.
 Under Minnesota law, the low-income tenants living in these tax-exempt properties could be held liable for property taxes directly as if they were the owners of their rented units.
 The Minnesota Supreme Court, in recognizing this dilemma, “the low-income tenants [could be taxed] directly as if they were the owners of their rented units” and this concern is “best addressed by the Legislature.”

 Legislation which HOME Line supports: